A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

-It is essential to emphasize that the \JOIN{} algorithm is intended to compute the shortest possible time for feasible solutions.
+It is essential to emphasize that the \JOIN{} \bluenote{procedure} presented in Algorithm \ref{alg:join} is intended to compute the shortest possible time for feasible solutions.
 Given that infeasible solutions are ultimately unfavorable, they must be penalized during the evaluation process.
-The \JOIN{} algorithm will be able to calculate the minimum time for infeasible solutions with some slight modifications.
+The \JOIN{} algorithm will be able to calculate the makespan for infeasible solutions with some slight modifications, denoted as penalized makespan.
 As previously stated, we exploit two types of infeasibility.
 For representations with at least two adjacent negative nodes, the drone violates the premise of a single visit per fly.
-Let $w_1$ be the penalty for this type of infeasibility (type 1).
-The travel time for drone launching at $i$, visiting $j_1,j_2,...,j_m$ and landing at $k$, will be calculated as $\tau^\dr_{i,j_1}+\sum_{q=1}^{m-1}w_1^q \tau^\dr_{j_{q},j_{q+1}}+\tau^\dr_{j_m,k}$.
+Let $w_1 > 1$ be the penalty for this type of infeasibility (Type 1).
+The travel time for drone launching at $i$, visiting $j_1,j_2,...,j_l$ and landing at $k$, will be calculated as $\tau^\dr_{i,j_1}+\sum_{q=1}^{l-1}w_1^q \tau^\dr_{j_{q},j_{q+1}}+\tau^\dr_{j_l,k}$.

-On the other hand, if the flying range is violated by the drone in TSPD or by any of the vehicles in FSTSP the solution is type 2 infeasible.
+On the other hand, if the flying range is violated by the drone in TSPD or by any of the vehicles in FSTSP, the solution is Type 2 infeasible.
 With only a few modifications, the same recursions can be used to calculate the cost.
 To begin with, set $\mathcal{E}^+(i) $ should be replaced with set $\set{T}^+(i)$, since all movements are possible, regardless of whether or not the drone range constraint is violated.
-Let $w_2$ be the penalty for type 2 infeasibility.
+Let $w_2$ be the penalty for Type 2 infeasibility.
 For TSPD we only need to add $w_2 \max\{0,\tau^\dr_{i,d(i)}+\tau^\dr_{d(i),k} - e\}$ to $\tau^\dr_{i,d(i)}+\tau^\dr_{d(i),k}$.
 For FSTSP we need to add $w_2 \max\{0,\tau^\tr_{i \rightarrow k} + s_R + \sigma_k s_L - e\}$ to $\tau^\tr_{i \rightarrow k} + s_R + \sigma_k s_L $ and add $w_2 \max\{0,\tau^\dr_{i,d(i)} +\tau^\dr_{d(i),k} + s_R - e\}$ to $\tau^\dr_{i,d(i)} +\tau^\dr_{d(i),k} + s_R$.

+With the introduction of infeasibility considerations into Algorithm \ref{alg:join}, it is noteworthy that the modifications exclusively impact the equation associated with $C_\text{LL}(i)$, leaving the overall structure of the algorithm unaltered.
+Consequently, the time complexity remains unchanged at $O(n^2)$, emphasizing the continued efficiency and scalability of the algorithm even in the presence of infeasible sequences.